stevenjhomem/stevenjhomem/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🔭 I’m currently working with Jest and implementing tests for our codebase at work.
+- 🔭 I’m currently working on two major projects.
+I am creating a web application for a Coffee Roaster/Glamping Campsite in the Azores, Portugal and I am also in the process of creating a mobile application to facilitate better patient engagement for practitioners.
+If any of these projects interest you as much as they have interested me, feel free to reach out!

 - 🌱 I’m currently learning **all things Django!**